zhaleff/zhaleff/README.md

 Lenguaje programming - Java - Bash - Css - C
 Hacking - Hack the box - TryHackMe - Hack4u

+I don't know everything, but I can learn it if needed.
+Everything is part of YHWH's path.

 # HyprCraft

 HyprCraft is a development environment for anyone who wants a comfortable setup on Hyprland - Arch.
 The environment uses Catppuccin Mocha colors, highlighting colors like #1e1e2e and #cba6f7.